RoseGPE/RoseLapWeb/V6_Roadmap.md

 - 1D sweeps are just 2D sweeps?
 - Do we want a real database?
 Is a filesystem not sufficient?
 I don't see a compelling reason to use a DB over a FS here...
 -- Other than listing properties of the folder... but then again, a DB + FS hybrid (a la owncloud) could be the right path
+- Import trackwalker data
+-- Stored trackwalker settings?

+One run at a time would be nice
+User limitations (batch size / runtime limits)

 Frontend
 - Pure data; no precompiled plots